DeKUT-DSAIL/bioacoustics/README.md

 ```

 ### Step 4: Connect a USB microphone
 Connect a USB microphone to the Raspberry Pi to record a sample audio.
-To test whether the USB microphone is detected by the Raspberry Pi, run the following command.
+To test whether the Raspberry Pi detects the USB microphone, run the following command.

 ```cpp
 lsusb